 And sure, if you have the millions, upon millions of dollars to spend on an advertisement and getting it in the sub-conscious of most consumers than it can work fine over time.

 This makes it vitally important to be wary of the (often) outrageous costs of advertising as they can’t afford to spend millions “hoping” a campaign will work out positively.

-Things are very different in “Direct Response Advertising”.
+Things Are Very Different With “Direct Response Advertising”.

-Direct Response Advertising is all about getting immediate, measurable and scalable data so that the success of an advertising campaign can be determined almost right away.
+Direct Response Advertising is all about getting immediate, measurable and scalable data.
+So, the success of an advertising campaign can be determined almost right away.

 Then through testing your sales message can be tinkered with and adjusted until success has been accomplished.

 Now, traditionally, most professional copywriters in the direct response world have believed on an almost religious level, that long copy always works better than short copy.

 This is due to the line of thought which comes from the sales world of…

 “The More You Tell, The More You Sell”.